BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-09-06-web-best-practices.md

 ![list of the 100 contributors of the project](/images/posts/bonnes-pratiques-web/contributors.png)

-This is what I would like to present you.
+This is what I would like to demonstrate in this post.

 With the help of my colleagues, I have collected the list of good practices that still allow us to maintain this project today.
-With [Florent Dubost](https://twitter.com/fooragnak), we often thought that it would be interesting to publish it.
+With [Florent Dubost](https://twitter.com/fooragnak), we have often thought that it would be interesting to publish it.
 We hope you will find it useful.

 ## Set rules and automate them